 Contact your local community center to set up a class and take it from there.

-24. Consignment business: If you have a great eye for fashion, love thrift stores, and want to make money off your flair, a consignment biz might be just the ticket.
+24. Consignment business: If you have an excellent eye for fashion, love thrift stores, and want to make money off your flair, consignment biz might be just the ticket.

 You’ll need to be sure that: there’s a demand in your area for the clothes you want to sell; you can supply that demand, and you’re willing to learn as you go.

 While this may or may not become a full-time business, there’s a lot of legwork, but it can also be a ton of fun if you love all things vintage.